giangndm/8xff-rfcs/text/0005-media-webrtc-sdk.md

 We have some alternatives:

 - Whip/Whep: but it not flexible and cannot be used to create complex media stream topology.
-- Livekit protocol: the protocol don't have document and it's is designed for Livekit server topology.
+- Livekit protocol: the protocol is designed for Livekit server topology.

 # 7. Unresolved questions